sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

 </span>

-#### Decisiveness
+### Decisiveness

-You take promptly decisions, even on partial data, perceiving the overall impacts on people, schedule and deliverables.
+You take prompt decisions, even on partial data, perceiving the overall impacts on people, schedules, and deliverables.
 You face challenges proactively, not waiting for others to solve problems for you.
 You handle difficult situations without losing your mind and help others endure them.

 <span class='score only-print'>